fraito/Hickathon/README.md

 ## Execution
 Go to the backend folder and execute the command `npm start` (you can check that it is working by navigating to http://localhost:5000/api).

-Go to the frontend folder and execute the command `npm start`, open your favorite browser and navigate to 'http://localhost:4200'
+Go to the frontend folder and execute the command `npm start`, open your favorite browser and navigate to 'http://localhost:4200/login'

+## Working
+* Connected Angular and Node (Login)

+## TODO
+* Improve readme documentation for installation
+* Finish endpoints in backend
+* Build the complete Angular application